ColtonRandall/dev-portfolio/README.md

 Currently, this website is built using a combination of React and the [Material UI library](https://mui.com).
 It's an updated version of my initial site I created years ago when I began experimenting with HTMl, CSS and JavaScript ([see here](https://github.com/ColtonRandall/old-portfolio-website)).

+✶ **This site is also responsive** - so see how it responds to different window sizes, or view the url on your tablet / phone! 📱 <https://coltonrandall.github.io/dev-portfolio/>

 This portfolio is continually being updated as I progress through my career.

 Thanks for taking the time to check it out.